yellowled/s9y-2k11/README.markdown

 ## Disclaimer

 This is the development branch of 2k11.
-Contrary to the version included in the s9y core, this is still subject to change.
-I do **not** recommend using it in a productive environment.
+This is still subject to (sometimes experimental) changes.
+I do **not** recommend using it in a production environment.

 ### Testing

-If you _do_ want to test it, your blog needs to run at least s9y v1.6.
+If you *do* want to test it, your blog needs to run at least s9y v1.6.
 Extract the downloaded archive.
+I recommend downloading a `.zip` or `.tag.gz` file from the `Tags` section on GitHub rather than cloning the repo.
 Keep the folder name if you want to be able to test multiple versions or rename it to `2k11` to have just one version installed.
 Copy to `/templates/` and activate it in the s9y backend.
 Might need a reload in the frontend.

-**Note:** If you used Bulletproof or a similar template with a customizable navigation, the global navigation in 2k11 *will* overwrite your current navigation.
-Please write down your navigation links *before* switching to 2k11.
+**Note:** If you used Bulletproof or a similar template with a customizable navigation, the global navigation in 2k11 **will** overwrite your current navigation.
+Please write down your navigation links' URLs and link texts *before* switching to 2k11.

 ## Features